This slow cooker ham and potato soup is a cool weather staple around here and it’s easy to make.

-Few things are as comforting as a delicious and creamy soup on a cold winter day!
-Even better is coming home to dinner after a busy day of work or errands!
+Few things are as comforting as coming home to dinner after a busy day of work or errands!

 How To Thicken Potato Soup

-If you’d like it even thicker, you can also add in a few potato flakes to reach desired thickness.
-If you’d prefer, you can also create a cornstarch slurry (equal parts cornstarch and water), stir it in and let it simmer in the crock pot 15 minutes on high.
+- Option: Cornstarch – You can also create a cornstarch slurry (equal parts cornstarch and water), stir it in, and let it simmer in the crock pot for 15 minutes on high.

 Equipment